How much does a provisional driving licence cost?

 How long does a provisional licence last?

-Once you have received your provisional driving licence, it is valid for 10 years.
+A provisional driving licence is valid for 10 years.
 However, once you have passed your driving theory test, you will need to pass the practical test within two years.

 To prepare for the theory test, an app like Driving Theory Test UK is a great place to start, with all necessary learning materials, hazard perception clips and Highway Code info included.
 You can download it here:

-How much is it to renew your provisional driving licence?
+How much is it to renew you provisional driving licence?

 When can you apply for a provisional driving licence?

-You need to be over 15 years and nine months old to apply for a provisional driving licence in the UK.
+You need to be over 15 years and nine months of age to apply for a provisional driving licence in the UK.

 Can you change your personal details on a provisional driving licence?